mrisher/smtp-sts/mta-sts.md

-Because this attack is also possible upon refresh of a cached policy, we suggest implementers do not wait until a cached policy has expired before checking for an update; if senders attempt to refresh the cache regularly (for example, by checking their cached version string against the live policy in a background task that runs daily or weekly and updating their cache's "max age" accordingly), an attacker would have to foil policy discovery consistently over the lifetime of a cached policy to prevent a successful refresh.
+Because this attack is also possible upon refresh of a cached policy, we suggest implementers do not wait until a cached policy has expired before checking for an update; if senders attempt to refresh the cache regularly (for example, by fetching currently live policy in a background task that runs daily or weekly, regardless of the state of the `_mta_sts` TXT record, and updating their cache's "max age" accordingly), an attacker would have to foil policy discovery consistently over the lifetime of a cached policy to prevent a successful refresh.

 Additionally, MTAs should alert administrators to repeated policy refresh failures long before cached policies expire (through warning logs or similar